Installing an air source heat pump – what’s involved

 - How complex the installation will be (you might need underfloor heating or new radiators, for example)

-As a rough guide, the Energy Saving Trust reckons that installing an ASHP system will cost between £7,000 to £13,0004.
-But it could be more, depending on the size of your home and your requirements.
+As a rough guide, the Energy Saving Trust reckons that installing an ASHP system will typically cost around £14,000.
+That might vary, depending on the size of your home and your requirements.
 So the best way forward is to get some quotes from registered installers.

 To find out more about the costs of an ASHP, including the savings you can make, check out our comprehensive guide on how much does an air source heat pump cost.